Core#

 • add_ylabels (bool) – Whether to add y-labels to plots.

-• rcParams (dict) – Additional Matplotlib rcParams to set.
+• rcParams (Dict[str, Any]) – Additional Matplotlib rcParams to set.

 • metric_fns (List[AbstractMetric]) – List of metrics to use for plotting.